The Vertical Logic of Hamiltonian Methods (Part 1): Second Example: Schr odinger's Equation

-Let us take a look at some arbitrarily selected\footnote{ Most to be found here: {\it https://archive.org/}.} classical textbooks on analytical mechanics.
-In Peck's {\it Elementary Treatise on Analytical Mechanics} from 1887 we find on page 9~\cite{Peck}: ``A body is a collection of material particles.
+How about the curriculum?
+Let us take a look at some arbitrarily selected\footnote{Most can be found on the internet archive: {\it https://archive.org/}.} classical textbooks on analytical mechanics.
+In Peck's {\it Elementary Treatise on Analytical Mechanics} from 1887 we find on page 9~\cite{Peck}: \begin{quotation} A body is a collection of material particles.
 A body whose dimensions are exceedingly small is called a material point.
-In what follows the term point will generally be used in this sense.''
-Peck wrote {\it exceedingly small}, but not {\it point-like}.
-Bartlett wrote 1873~\cite{Bartlett} ``A Primary Property is that without which the existence of the body cannot be conceived.
-There are two of these - Extension and Impenetrability.''
-Again it is assumed that particles have {\it extension}.
-In Michie's textbook from 1887 we read on the first page~\cite{Michie}: ``Of the ultimate nature of matter we are ignorant; but from close observation of natural laws it has been assumed: (1) That every material substance is composed of one or more {\it simple substances} or {\it elements}, so called because they have thus far resisted simplification by subdivision.
+In what follows the term point will generally be used in this sense. \end{quotation} Note that Peck wrote {\it exceedingly small}, but not {\it point-like}.
+Twisden explained in 1874~\cite{Twisden}: \begin{quotation} A limited portion of matter is called a body e.g. a lump of lead is a body.
+When a body is so small that for the purposes of any discussion the relative positions of its parts need not be considered, it is spoken of as a material pointy or a heavy point, or simply as a point. \end{quotation} In Love's textbook on Dynamics, from 1906, we can read~\cite{Love}: \begin{quotation} We have said that our object is the description of the motions of bodies.
+The necessity for a simplification arises from the fact that, in general, all parts of a body have not the same motion, and the simplification we make is to consider the motion of so small a portion of a body that the differences between the motions of its parts are unimportant.
+How small the portion must be in order that this may be the case we cannot say beforehand, but we avoid the difficulty thus arising by regarding it as a geometrical point.
+We think then in the first place of the motion of a point. \end{quotation} Bartlett wrote 1873~\cite{Bartlett} \begin{quotation} A Primary Property is that without which the existence of the body cannot be conceived.
+There are two of these - Extension and Impenetrability. \end{quotation} In Michie's textbook from 1887 we read on the first page~\cite{Michie}: \begin{quotation} Of the ultimate nature of matter we are ignorant; but from close observation of natural laws it has been assumed: (1) That every material substance is composed of one or more {\it simple substances} or {\it elements}, so called because they have thus far resisted simplification by subdivision.
 (2) That each of these simple substances is composed of very minute, but finite and definite, portions, called {\it atoms}.
 (3) That in any substance, simple or compound, two or more of these atoms are, in general, so united as to form the smallest portion that can exist by itself and remain the same substance.
-This combination of atoms is called a {\it molecule}.''
-No mention of point particles.
-D\"uhring wrote 1873 (page 8): ``First of all it is the concept of the {\it centre of gravity} that forms the starting point for the theoretical investigation''\footnote{ ``Vor Allem ist es der Begriff des Schwerpunkts, der den ersten Ausgangspunkt für die rein theoretischen Untersuchungen bildet.''~\cite{Duehring}.}.
-D\"uhring refers to a point in space, namely the {\it center of gravity}.
-But it would be scientifically meaningless to speak of the center of gravity of point particles: A point {\it has} no center, a point {\it is} a center.
+This combination of atoms is called a {\it molecule}. \end{quotation} No mention of point particles.
+D\"uhring wrote 1873 (page 8)\footnote{ ``Vor Allem ist es der Begriff des Schwerpunkts, der den ersten Ausgangspunkt für die rein theoretischen Untersuchungen bildet.''~\cite{Duehring}.}: \begin{quotation} First of all it is the concept of the {\it centre of gravity} that forms the starting point for the theoretical investigation \end{quotation} D\"uhring refers to a point in space, namely the {\it center of gravity}.
+But of course it would be meaningless to speak of the center of gravity of point particles: A point {\it has} no center, a point {\it is} a center.
 The notion of the {\it center of gravity} makes only sense, if an object has spatial extension: Analytical mechanics refers to the center of gravity because this is a successful {\it analytical method}, not because classical physicists is ``intrinsically'' committed to some point-particle-ontology.